 Getting older does not necessarily mean being less healthy.
 By eating balanced diets and staying active, many seniors enjoy exciting lives well past retirement age.
-If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of home care in Prescott.
+If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of elderly care in Prescott home care.
 Our professional caregivers are available around the clock to help seniors live longer, happier, and healthier lives.

 Many older women continue leading productive lives.
 Here is a list of 7 incredible senior women and their accomplishments.